Gabaldonlab/jloh/README.md

 This tool is a specific module to extract genes that overlap LOH blocks from two different origins (i.e. chimeric genes).
 It does not assume anything about the lists of LOH blocks that are passed.
 If a gene has two LOH blocks in its sequence (one from each list) it will be considered a candidate chimeric gene.

 The usage involves two sets of LOH blocks produced by `jloh extract`, plus the `*het_blocks.bed` file also produced by `jloh extract`.
-In case the "extract" module was run in `--hybrid` mode, the heterozygous blocks files are two (A and B).
+In case the "extract" module was run in `--assign-blocks` mode, the heterozygous blocks files are two (A and B).
 In that case, they must be concatenated into a single file using `cat` and provided as a single file to `jloh chimeric`.

 **Output**